 This company has training for their employees that I would be interested in attending.
 I also plan to continue my professional development by attending seminars, continuing my education, and other activities.

-I always build a strong working relationship with my supervisor so in situations like these where I have a different opinion, I can openly speak to them.
+I always build a strong working relationship with my supervisor so, in situations like these where I have a different opinion, I can openly speak to them.
 I would stick to the facts.
-I would show my supervisor the implications of that decision.
-Then I would help come up with alternatives
+I explain the implications of that decision to my supervisor.
+Then I would help come up with alternatives.

 When I delegate the task, I talk about, how I thought that they were the best person to handle this task.
 I give them all the resources they need to achieve success.
 I follow-up and set deadlines as well.
 During these follow-ups and deadlines, I make sure to show my confidence in the person on their progress.